Alaskan Malamute

 Are they easy to train?

-They are intelligent but independent and can be stubborn, requiring a firm, consistent, and patient handler.
+They are intelligent but independent and can be stubborn, requiring a patient and experienced handler.

 View Official FCI Standard